-Q: My six-year-old gelding, Kipper, was successfully treated for a gastric ulcer earlier this year.
+Q: My six-year-old gelding, Kipper, was successfully treated for gastric ulcers earlier this year.
 Afterwards, I was advised to turn him out for four weeks, which I have done.

 He has put on weight and is much more relaxed.
 I know he needs to be on a high-fibre, low-starch diet now he is back in work and his education is continuing.
 However, he doesn’t like alfalfa or sugar beet and many feeds don’t state the starch content.